 Anyone who has ever made a work piece from epoxy resin will have noticed that after curing and releasing the resin from the mould, it often does not have the desired crystal-clear surface, but is covered by a matt veil.
 Fortunately, there is a very simple...

 Welcome to acrylgiessen.com, the biggest Website / Blog about Fluid Painting.
-We regularly provide you with news and informations about our favourite addictions: Acrylic Pouring, Resin Art and Alcohol Inking.
+We regularly provide you with information about our favourite addictions: Acrylic Pouring, Resin Art and Alcohol Inking.

 If you are a beginner, we will provide you with lots of useful information and inspiration for your start.
 With our step-by-step instructions and fluid painting video tutorials you can learn all techniques and tricks – in addition, we test and compare various pouring supplies such as acrylic paints, pouring medium and tools, so that you know whether a purchase is worthwhile and the price-performance ratio is right.